Rekhaaravind/react-app-from-scratch/readme.md

 import React, { useState, useEffect, createContext } from 'react'
 ```

 We can add `useEffect` just below our AppProvider's `useState` hook and call `setItem` on our localStorage.
-This fires on tehe first render and depends on the `[app.Data.themeMode]` as seen in our dependency array.
+This fires on the first render and depends on the `[app.Data.themeMode]` as seen in our dependency array.
 Having that value in the dependency array ensures that our component only rerenders when `themeMode` changes.

 ```js
   useEffect(() => {